-Several members of the Nashua Area Radio Club recently got together to help one of our members, Ralph N1UH, put up a 40m Delta Loop antenna.
-Delta loop antennas are some of the best performing wire antennas and have the advantage that they can be easily supported via a single elevated mounting point such as a mast or tall tree.
+Several members of the Nashua Area Radio Club recently got together to help one of our members to put up a 40m Delta Loop antenna.
+Delta loop antennas are some of the best performing wire antennas and have the advantage that they can be easily supported via a single elevated mounting point such as a mast or a tall tree.

-The location that Ralph choose for his 40m Delta Loop already had a radial field under it and we decided to take advantage of this to try to improve ground quality under the antenna.
-He built a detailed EZNEC model of the planned antenna and radial field under it to evaluate the best approach to the design.
+The location that we choose for the 40m Delta Loop already had a radial field under it and we decided to take advantage of this to try to improve ground quality under the antenna.
+(A radial field is not required for this antenna – the author has built several Delta Loop antennas for 40m without radial fields and they all performed very well).
+We built a detailed EZNEC model of the planned antenna and radial field under it to evaluate the best approach to the design.
 The antenna was modeled and build with its apex around 50 ft and designs resulting in Horizontal Polarization (feed point in the center of the bottom leg) and Vertical Polarization (feed point 1/4 wavelength down a vertical leg) were considered.

 The table above helps to better understand the real difference in performance between the two versions of the 40m Delta Loop.
 Columns 2 – 4 compare the gain of the two versions of the antenna at various elevation angles.
 We can see that the Horizontally Polarized version of our 40m Delta Loop has higher gain down to elevation angles of about 20 degrees.
 At lower elevation angles, the Vertically Polarized version has an advantage.
-Also note that both antennas begin to exhibit less than -1.0 dBi of “gain” at angles below 10 degrees of elevation.
-The net of this is that the Vertically Polarized antenna does have an advantage for DX signals which arrive at low angles in the 20 – 10 degree range.
+Also, note that both antennas begin to exhibit less than -1.0 dBi of “gain” at angles below 10 degrees of elevation.
+The net of this is that the Vertically Polarized antenna does have an advantage for DX signals which arrive at low angles in the 20 to 10-degree range.
 Such low angles would be typical for very long DX contacts or in conditions of marginal propagation which might occur toward the bottom of the sunspot cycle.
 For many typical DX contacts (ex.
-DX contacts with Europe from here in New England) which would have arrival angles in the 20 – 30 degree range, the Horizontally Polarized version of the antenna will probably perform better.
-Ralph lives in a residential neighborhood with many potential noise sources close by; most of which will tend to be vertically polarized.
-The Horizontally Polarized version of the antenna will be less sensitive to the local noise sources which gives it a further advantage in this situation.
+DX contacts with Europe from here in New England) which would have arrival angles in the 20 to 30-degree range, the Horizontally Polarized version of the antenna will probably perform better.
+Our 40m Delta Loop antenna is installed in a residential neighborhood with many potential noise sources close by; most of which will tend to be vertically polarized.
+The Horizontally Polarized version of the antenna will be less sensitive to these local noise sources which gives it a further advantage in this situation.

 It’s also interesting to note the effect of the radial field under the antenna in the table above.
-The benefit of radials is pretty limited in the Vertically Polarized configuration averaging less that 0.5 dB.
+The benefit of radials is pretty limited in the Vertically Polarized configuration averaging less than 0.5 dB.
 The gain from the radials is more significant in the Horizontal configuration averaging close to 1.5 dB.
-This is enough to expose an addition “layer” of weaker stations.
+This is enough to expose an additional “layer” of weaker stations.

 There is a common misconception that a Delta Loop Antenna is directional towards the open side of the loop.
 This is not the case at typical heights above ground.
 The plot above shows the pattern of the Horizontally Polarized version of the loop to be omnidirectional.